The English College Dubai, Al Safa 1. The Review 2023.

 For us, The English College has never been comparable to a behemoth, giant corporate group school with all the risks those schools carry of losing children in a giant blurred crowd of numbers.
 It is an absolute credit to The English College that it is investing now not to grow the school to attract more children, but, rather, to make the school even more outstanding for the children it has.

 Of course, we would like the school to do more, particularly in expanding subject provision at BTEC and providing bursaries.
 But this is a small school offering more curriculum breadth and choice for students than schools twice as big and expensive.

 Our demands for even more are trifles in a bigger picture of a very special school that builds its magic by celebrating the endeavours of every child.
 Forget the sterile walls of new schools with their whitewashed facades dotted by a few pictures here and there to try and break up the reality of a history to come.
-Here, at The English College Dubai, the walls are festooned with art, textual and emotional excursions and academic insights that capture the innovation and creativity of children on fire with a delight in learning.
+Here, at The English College Dubai, the walls are absolutely festooned with art, textual and emotional excursions and academic insights that capture the innovation and creativity of children on fire with a delight in learning.